reikland 0.2.0

 Read this before deciding to use this crate so you understand the why and how to use it properly

 I found the marshal format to have a good degree of desync between the "intended" and "literal" ways to deserialize a value in Rust.
-For example: An instance variable is basically just a (T, HashMap<Symbol, Value>) but in many cases you (the lovely person reading this) just want T. However if I just made instance variables deserialize to T we are losing information so I made the executive decision to provide a collection of helpful wrappers to get at T with less pain.
+For example: An instance variable is basically just a (T, HashMap<Symbol, Value>) but in many cases you (the lovely person reading this) just want T. However if I just made instance variables deserialize to T we are losing information, so you get to pick:

 struct Transparent<T>(pub T); // Will deserialize T, but if it runs into a sequence (such as an ivar) it will try to take the first member as T